 - If you schedule this procedure, you will be contacted by a member of our team the day before your exam (between 4-6 p.m.) and given instructions on how you should prepare and what time you should arrive.

 - You should not eat anything for eight hours before your procedure.
 You may take your prescribed medication with a small sip of water on the morning of your procedure.

 - You will be staying overnight in the hospital.

 - You should arrange for someone to assist you when you leave the hospital.
 You will not be allowed to drive yourself home.

-- You will check in at the South Tower information desk (across from the Emergency Department), where a nurse will admit you to the Observation Care Unit (OCU).
+- You will check in at the South Tower information desk (across from the Emergency Department), where a nurse will admit you to the Observation Care Unit.
 You will change into a hospital gown and will receive a brief clinical assessment by a nurse.

-- Following admission, you will be transported to the Interventional Radiology Suite, where you will be greeted by the radiology nurse, technologist, interventional radiologist physician and physician anesthesiologist.
+- Following admission, you will be transported to an interventional radiology suite, where you will be greeted by the radiology nurse, technologist, interventional radiologist physician and physician anesthesiologist.